mmadahar/warp-test/README.md

 - `excel_generator.py`: Main script for generating Excel workbooks with random data
 - `verify_workbook.py`: Tool for verifying the structure and content of generated Excel workbooks
+- `get_schema.py`: Tool for displaying the schema of the generated Delta tables
+- `sample_data.py`: Utility for sampling data from the Delta tables

 ## Installation